The Kinematic Properties of Milky Way Stellar Halo Populations: The Purity of Populations of Interest

 In the analysis presented in the previous section, we found that good purity of high-$\beta$ halo samples with respect to low-$\beta$ halo samples and disc samples can be achieved using eccentricity only if a very narrow region around $e=1$ and $L_{z}=0$ is selected.
 Outside of this region confusion between high-$\beta$ samples and these contaminants is high.
 The reasons for needing this very specific selection criterion is as follows: first, that eccentricity is a ``scaled'' quantity, meaning two physically distinct orbits that share a common ratio of apocenter to pericenter have the same eccentricity; second, that as orbits become increasingly radial, eccentricity approaches unity asymptotically.
 Indeed, examining the $e-L_{z}$ planes in Figures~\ref{fig:SolarKinematics} and \ref{fig:SurveyKinematics} shows that a reasonable fraction of the sample in the ergodic halo models lies at eccentricity near 1.

 In the literature, eccentricity is commonly used as a metric to both describe \citep{myeong19,mackereth19a}, and separate \citep{mackereth20,naidu20} low- and high-$\beta$ halo populations.
 Oftentimes eccentricity is used by itself, as a single parameter without the help of $L_{z}$ or another parameter that selects for tangential orbits.
 In order to investigate how well these sorts of selection criteria work, we plot the eccentricity distribution function for the halo samples of each of the six models in the \survey\ sample set in the top panel of Figure~\ref{fig:EccentricityDistributions}.
 We see, as expected, that the peak of the distribution moves towards larger eccentricities as $\beta$ increases from $-0.5$ to $0.9$.
 Interestingly, we see that the ergodic and $\beta=-0.5$ models have a non-negligible number of samples with very high eccentricity.
-The ergodic model in particular has a nearly uniform density of samples between eccentricities 0.4 and 1, with a minor apparent peak around eccentricity of 0.8.
+The ergodic model in particular has a nearly uniform density of samples between eccentricities 0.4 and 1, with a slight peak approaching eccentricity of 1.
 This suggests that while high eccentricity cuts do a good job of preferentially picking out high-$\beta$ stars, there is a significant amount of contamination by the well-populated high-eccentricity tail of the low-$\beta$ populations.

 To quantify this confusion, we plot the completeness and purity of the high-$\beta$ subsets with respect to the low-$\beta$ subset of the fiducial \survey\ sample in the bottom panel of Figure~\ref{fig:EccentricityDistributions}.
 These quantities are expressed as a function of a cutoff eccentricity, below which we do not consider any samples.
 The curves are constructed in this way: For each cuttoff eccentricity we take the samples of the fiducial model which have greater eccentricity and calculate purity as $N_\mathrm{\beta=0.9}/(N_\mathrm{\beta=0.9}+N_\mathrm{\beta=0.5})$ and completeness as $N_\mathrm{\beta=0.9}/N_\mathrm{\beta=0.9,tot}$ where $N_\mathrm{\beta=0.9,tot}=$ is 50 per cent of the total number of halo samples in the fiducial model, as per its definition.
-For smaller eccentricity cuttoffs $\lesssim 0.8$ the purity and completeness vary inversely, but as the cuttoff increases the completeness drops sharply while the purity only continues to rise in a roughly linear fashion.
+For smaller eccentricity cuttoffs $\lesssim 0.8$ the purity and completeness vary in an inverse, yet linear fashion.
+For higher values of the cutoff eccentricity the purity rises sharply while the completeness drops sharply.